fr4nki/mokar/README.md

 - `help` or just `mokar`.
 It shows a list of all commands with description.

 - `run`.
-Run Mokar with passed CLI parameters and read `package.json` and `.mokarrc` to make config.
+Run Mokar with passed CLI parameters and read `package.json` and `.mokarrc` to make config and start a mock server.

     List of available arguments: